 Though most regenerate based on water usage, glitches and faults within the valve or talk can affect the regeneration schedule.

-I would recommend speaking to a professional plumber if you need help understanding your system’s settings or user manual, or you think there might be a problem with your unit.
+I would recommend speaking to a water treatment specialist or a professional plumber if you need help understanding your system’s settings or user manual, or you think there might be a problem with your unit.

-Getting professional advice can help ensure you’re benefitting from soft water 24 hours a day, making your investment worthwhile.
+Getting professional advice can help ensure you’re benefiting from soft water 24 hours a day, making your investment worthwhile.